g0nz4rth/pycaret-production-template/README.md

 At least for me, and based on my job requirements, Cookiecutter has a lot of extra directories I don't need at all and have never used on my modelings.
 In this modification I got rid of these folders, leaving only the most critical ones for a data science modeling project that will generate a trained pipeline that need to go to a production server.

 Unlike in a Cookiecutter project, by default I'm using a YAML config file to manage all the pipeline and model information as a sort of "single source of truth".
-By laveraging a YAML config file to set
+By laveraging a YAML config file to set lists of parameters, paths, model hyperparameters and etc we can avoid to hardcode a lot of this stuff.

 **Author**: Arthur G.
-***

 ## Main Project Dependencies
 + dvc == 2.12.1"
 + pytest == 7.1.2"
 + bentoml == 1.0.0rc3"
 + pycaret[full] == 2.3.10"
-***

 ## Project Structure
 ------------